Search-Based Software Engineering and AI Foundation Models: Current Landscape and Future Roadmap: Integrating SBSE and FMs

-\paragraph{Advancing search operators.} In a recent study, \citet{wu2024evolutionary} categorized various LLM-based search operators, such as crossover and mutation, for single and multi-objective algorithms.
+\paragraph{Advancing Search Operators.} In a recent study, \citet{wu2024evolutionary} categorized various LLM-based search operators, such as crossover and mutation, for single and multi-objective algorithms.
 However, the application of such operators in SBSE remains undetermined.
-Therefore, one potential research direction is to explore LLM-based search operators in the SBSE context.
-Another research direction is to determine search operators at runtime using FMs, like VLMs and MMs, and apply SBSE to solve problems for dynamic systems.
+Therefore, one potential research direction is to explore LLM-based search operators in the SBSE context, utilizing the capabilities like \fullref{FM-S2}.
+Another research direction is to determine search operators at runtime using FMs' vision and multimodal capabilities \fullref{FM-S4}, and apply SBSE to solve problems for dynamic systems.
 For example, when dealing with ADS data in image format, VLMs can be used to perform crossover and mutation for the generation of image-based test scenarios~\cite{gao2025foundation}.
 Similarly, for ADS data in audio or video formats, search operators based on SAMs and MMs can enhance test scenarios considering the mixed-mode nature of data.